-Camping at Moraine Park Campground, Rocky Mountain National Park.
+Colorado Travel: Camping Rocky Mountain National Park, Moraine Park Campground.
 And the camping food that went with us.

 Our last camping trip took us to Moraine Park in majestic Rocky Mountain National Park.
 Located about 2 1/2 hours northwest of Denver, we’re truly lucky to have such a beautiful and sought after vacation spot so close to home.
 We really like camping at Moraine Park campground.
 Even though it’s a large campground, the trees and the breath taking scenery make you feel cozy.